Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Use a bulb syringe to clear the nose of a child too young to blow his or her nose.
 Wash the bulb syringe often in hot, soapy water.
-Be sure to rinse out all of the soap and drain all of the water out before using it again.
+Be sure to rinse out all of the soap and drain all of the water before using it again.

 Offer plenty of liquids to keep the throat moist and reduce pain.
 Good choices include ice chips, water, or frozen fruit bars.

 Give children age 4 or older throat drops or lozenges to keep the throat moist and soothe pain.

 Give ibuprofen or acetaminophen as advised by your child's healthcare provider to relieve pain.
 Never give aspirin to a child under age 18 who has a cold or flu.
 It could cause a rare but serious condition called Reye’s syndrome.

 Cold and cough medications should not be used for children under the age of 6, according to the American Academy of Pediatrics.
 These medications do not work on young children and may cause harmful side effects.
 If your child is age 6 or older, use care when giving cold and cough medications.
 Always follow your doctor’s advice.

 Serve warm fluids such as soup to help loosen mucus.

-Use a cool-mist vaporizer to ease croup (dry, barking coughs).
+Use a cool-mist vaporizer to ease croup.
+Croup causes dry, barking coughs.

-Use cough medication for children age 6 or older only if advised by your child’s doctor.
+Use cough medicine for children age 6 or older only if advised by your child’s doctor.